automata-network/docs/docs/nftfair/contracts/vault/templates/minter.md

 The following briefly shows the steps of setting up a Fairdrop using this template:

-1. Deploy the Minter vault via the console.
+1. Deploy a Minter vault.

 2. Deploy a contract that inherits either the `IERC721Mintable` or `IERC1155Mintable` interface